Nolan Moyle: Professional

 On July 20, 2023, Moyle signed a two-year contract with Kunlun Red Star of the KHL.
 He scored his first professional goal on September 6, 2023, in a game against HC Dinamo Minsk.
 During the 2023–24 season, he recorded four goals and seven assists in 55 games.
 He began the 2024–25 season with the Red Star and recorded one goal and one assist in 12 games.

 On January 19, 2025, Moyle signed with the Toledo Walleye of the ECHL.
+During the 2024–25 season, he recorded six goals and nine assists in 32 regular season games and five assists in 20 games during the 2025 Kelly Cup playoffs, as the Walleye advanced to the Kelly Cup finals.
+He began the 2025–26 season with Toledo and recorded five goals and five assists in nine games.
+On November 11, 2025, he signed a professional tryout (PTO) with the Grand Rapids Griffins of the AHL.

+Moyle featured in 16 games with the Griffins before concluding his try-out and returning abroad for the remainder of the season with Austrian club, EC KAC of the ICE Hockey League.

+As a free agent in the off-season, Moyle returned to the Grand Rapids Griffins in signing a one-year AHL contract for the 2026–27 season on July 10, 2026.

 Personal life

 Moyle was born to Henry and Theresa Moyle.
 His mother swam on the UCLA Bruins swimming team.